haskell/haskell-ide-engine/README.md

 HIE supports fetching docs from hoogle on hover.
 It can use the Hoogle database for your user, or a project specific database.

-To generate a global hoogle database for your user, run
+To generate a global hoogle database for your user from hackage, run

 ```bash
 $ hoogle generate